datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 .. index:: ! datalad command; create-sibling-ria

-A dataset can be published into an existing or not yet existing RIA store by running the :command:`datalad create-sibling-ria` command (:manpage:`datalad-create-sibling-ria` manual).
+A dataset can be added into an existing or not yet existing RIA store by running the :command:`datalad create-sibling-ria` command (:manpage:`datalad-create-sibling-ria` manual), and subsequently published into the store using :command:`datalad push`.
-Just like the :command:`datalad siblings add` command, an arbitrary sibling name (with the ``-s/--name`` option) and a URL to the location of the store (as a positional argument) need to be specified.
+Just like the :command:`datalad siblings add` command, for :command:`datalad create-sibling-ria`, an arbitrary sibling name (with the ``-s/--name`` option) and a URL to the location of the store (as a positional argument) need to be specified.
 In the case of RIA stores, the URL takes the form of a ``ria+`` URL, and the looks of this URL are dependent